 You can Google “runner’s playlist” or “exercise playlist” to give you some ideas.
 Choose the music that you like best to keep you going.

 “As an Amazon Associate I earn from qualifying purchases.”

 I listen to Sirius radio as I use my rebounder each morning.
 While the world is still asleep, I can listen to program after program.
-With no springs on the rebounder, the elastic bands are strong and quiet and will not waken anyone in the morning.
+With no springs on my rebounder, the elastic bands are strong and quiet and will not waken anyone in the morning.

 I purchased an inexpensive Stamina rebounder.
 It is sturdy and serves my purposes well.
 If you are concerned about losing your balance, it would be best to get a rebounder with a handle on it for added stability.

 Some people like to run on the treadmill during their favorite TV show.
 You can plan you work out while you watch your favorite TV or Netflix shows.

 Working with a personal trainer can help you stay on track with an exercise program.
 It can also help you be accountable to get the work done.
 A personal trainer can give some additional push when your workouts become too easy.
 It will be an encouragement for you to do your best.